vly/wg-ondemand/README.md

 - Automatically disconnects after 5 minutes of inactivity to save data
 - Minimal footprint for laptop scenario

-**Perfect for:** Accessing your home network while traveling, without keeping VPN active all the time.
+**Primary use case:** Accessing your home network while on the go (e.g. mobile hotspot), without keeping VPN active all the time.

+Tested on x86 Fedora 43, running on Lenovo Thinkpad t14s gen 6 AMD.

 ## Requirements